Yiru-Jiao/cv/background.md

 ## Background

 `Jan.
-2021 - (expected) Dec.
+2021 - (expected) Nov.
 2025`
 __Delft University of Technology__\
-PhD candidate in the department of Transport & Planning
+PhD candidate in the Department of Transport & Planning

 `Sep.
 2018 - Jul.
 2020`
 __Harbin Institute of Technology__\